tcoustillet/pybreathe/paper/paper.md

 ![Manual injection/aspiration of different quantities of air into a chamber with a syringe at three different speeds: slow, moderate and fast. (a) 2 mL; (b) 3 mL; (c) 4 mL; (d) 5 mL.
 Injection corresponds to the positive parts (blue) while aspiration corresponds to the negative parts (purple).
 AUCs values were obtained with `pybreathe`. \label{fig:calibrations}](fig_calibrations.pdf)

-In this situation, to really grasp the tidal volume, we need to get the Area Under the Curve (AUC) instead of the amplitude.
-We manually injected and aspirated different quantities of air into a chamber at different flow rates (\autoref{fig:calibrations}) and used `pybreathe` to demonstrate the relevance of calculating AUCs rather than amplitudes (\autoref{tbl:table2}).
+In this situation, to really grasp the tidal volume, we need to get the Area Under the Curve (AUC) instead of the amplitude (\autoref{tbl:table2}).

 | actual volume  | speed        | positive integral | negative integral | positive amplitude | negative amplitude |
 |----------------|--------------|-------------------|-------------------|--------------------|--------------------|